APYX ALERT: Bragar Eagel & Squire, P.C. is Investigating Apyx Medical Corp. on Behalf of Apyx Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Apyx Medical Corp. (“Apyx” or the “Company”) (NASDAQ: APYX) on behalf of Apyx stockholders.
+NEW YORK, April 22, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Apyx Medical Corp. (“Apyx” or the “Company”) ( APYX) on behalf of Apyx stockholders.
 Our investigation concerns whether Apyx has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.